Nullsrc/Inlaid/README.txt

-Inlaid mod by Enke.
-Version 0.3.
-Works with 0.4.8 and later.
+inlaid mod by Enke.
+Version 0.1.
+For 0.4.7 stable and later.